jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

 * `.addLink(title, func)`
     Adds a **hyperlink**, that when clicked, will call the specified function.

 * `.addWebLink(title, page)`
-    Adds a **hyperlink**, that when clicked, will launch the default browser, and load the page parameter.
+    Adds a **hyperlink**, that when clicked, will launch the default browser, and load the specified page.
     It must be a fully formed link, including ```http://```

 ##Grip